Thermochemical Materials for long-term loss free heat storage

 TNO has identified and is currently developing various technologies to solve the challenges to have a ready-to-use TCM for domestic application.
 Salt hydrates have shown that they are unable to be used in bare form.
 The performance of the heat storage material drops as over the cycles the material falls apart, the bed permeability decreases and as a consequence the performance on system level is unpredictable.
 Techniques like spray-drying, matrix encapsulation and drum coating can be used to create a stable TCM.
 Focus is laid on a practical approach whereby especially the scalability from lab to industrial scale is important .

 Without fundamental knowledge, no breakthrough technology will be possible.
-Therefore, Materials Solutions collaborates strongly with research groups of the Eindhoven University of Technology.
+Therefore, Materials Solutions collaborates strongly with research groups of the Eindhoven University of Technology on a heat battery for the home.
 Together with the university we study the reaction kinetics starting on the crystal scale size.
 This work includes modelling (i.e. COMSOL) of single crystals, grains and reactor beds and lab scale experiments (i.e. TGA/DSC and vacuum TGA).